Consumer medicine information

 • fluid or water tablets

-• anaesthetics used during surgery
+• certain anaesthetics used during surgery

 Check with your doctor or pharmacist if you are not sure about what medicines, vitamins or supplements you are taking and if these affect TRIMBOW.